conda/conda/docs/source/architecture.rst

 the sense that they each have a higher function and relate to an identifiable responsibility and implementation details.

+Please use double clicks to zoom in, and :kbd:`shift` + double click to zoom out.

+.. uml:: umls/packages_conda.puml

 Level 4: Code
 -------------